Apollo Insurance Covers

 A box of covers - probably at least a hundred covers? - Signed by Armstrong/Aldrin/Collins was stolen from the KSC Crew Quarters that were intended to be used as Insurance covers for Apollo 11.
 But no one knows what happened to them or if they were even canceled.
 If they weren't canceled for the Apollo 11 launch, then if any uncanceled crew signed Apollo 11 covers appear, or canceled for an Apollo 11 anniversary, then they could be from the stolen box.
 It's a real mystery about what happened to these covers.

 Just for clarification purposes, as stated above, the MSC Stamp Club (MSCSC) only produced and had printed 1 of the 3 insurance type covers that were used by the Apollo 11 crew.
-The NASA Exchange Council produced the crew insignia covers for the first manned lunar landing mission at Kennedy Space Center, and Apollo 11's Dow-Unicover cachets were designed by a KSC graphic design worker and were printed in the Orlando, FL area.
+The NASA Exchange Council produced the crew insignia covers for the first crewed lunar landing mission at Kennedy Space Center, and Apollo 11's Dow-Unicover cachets were designed by a KSC graphic design worker and were printed in the Orlando, FL area.

 Apollo 12 insurance covers were affixed with the Scott C76 ten-cent "First Man on the Moon" postage stamp and were KSC canceled on the November 14, 1969 launch date.